 This draft discusses different approaches for explicit collaboration and provides guidance on architectural principles to design new mechanisms.
-Section 2 discusses past guidance, Section 3 principles that good design can follow, along with some examples as well explanation of situations that not following these principles can lead to.
+Section 2 discusses past guidance.
+Section 3 discusses principles that good design can follow.
+This section also provides some examples and explanation of situations that not following the principles can lead to.
 Section 4 points to topics that need more to be looked at more carefully before any guidance can be given.